Skip to content

 Breaking-change implications for exhaustive matches

-FortressEvent, InvalidRequestKind, and InternalErrorKind are not #[non_exhaustive].
+FortressEvent, FortressError, InvalidRequestKind, InternalErrorKind, and SerializationErrorKind are not #[non_exhaustive].
 Code that exhaustively matches on these enums must add arms for the new variants:

 FortressEvent — new variants